PrabhjotKaur740/PrabhjotKaur740.github.i/README.md

 | -------- | -------- | ------- |
 | 18-07-2024 | DR. Harwinder Singh | NCC |

-Dr. Harwinder singh introduces us of the esteem benefits of opting NCC.
+Dr. Harwinder singh is the ANO OF NCC.
+He introduces us of the esteem benefits of opting NCC.
 He listed down the physical as well mental benefits of NCC.
 He explained us that how NCC not only gives us the army training but also helps us in shaping our personality, buliding confidence and communicating skills, enhancing leadershipn qualities and team work and the most important thing, learning disciplain.

 ![](ncc.jpg)